Skip to main content

 Local Greens and Strawberry Salad with Candied Pistachios, Black Ash Cashew Cheese, Champagne Vinaigrette (Plant-based)

 Being "wowed" by the appetizers we were ready for some great entrees ahead.
-We of course had to try the new dish celebrating the 50th, Filet Mignon with Walt Disney's Roast Beef Hash and then couldn't resist the opportunity to get the Famous Cobb Salad (except I hate bleu cheese so much to Elizabeth's dismay I ordered it with cheddar).
+We of course had to try the new dish celebrating the 50th, Filet Mignon with Walt Disney's Roast Beef Hash and then couldn't resist the opportunity to get the Famous Cobb Salad.
 Unfortunately our steak was not cooked right the first time it came out, it was vastly undercooked for our liking but it was quickly rectified by our service team and once we had a properly cooked steak we were able to dig in.
 In our opinion, there are better steaks on Disney property, but this wasn't bad by any means.
 The veggies were beautifully cooked but the star was definitely that roast beef hash.
 The hash was so unique and if that was Uncle Walt's recipe, Disney has been holding out on us for 50 years with that one!
 The Cobb salad was delightful as always.
 It's light because it's a salad but decadent because cheese, avocado and bacon.
 Delicious!

 Filet Mignon with Walt Disney's Roast Beef Hash with Haricots Verts, Red Wine Sauce served Walt's way with a Fried Egg